bozy15/ms2-whacka-mole/README.md

 - Mole sprite sheet is open source content retrieved from [lepunk](https://github.com/lepunk/sprite-sheet-generator/blob/master/input.png) and is free to use.

+- Background image was sourced from [FreePik](https://www.freepik.com/vectors/tree ) the tree vector was created by brgfx

 #### Audio

 ### Code